MeteoGroup/weather-api/FORECAST-WEATHER-API-WeatherCode.md

 24	|	Light freezing rain | Freezing drizzle or freezing rain not falling as shower(s) 25	|	Light rain shower | Shower(s) of rain
-26	|	Light snow shower | Shower(s) of snow, or of rain and snow 27	|	Light shower of snow pellets or rain/snow mixed | Shower(s) of hail, or of rain and hail (Hail, small hail, snow pellets.
-French: grêle, grésil ou neige roulée.)
+26	|	Light snow shower | Shower(s) of snow, or of rain and snow 27	|	Light shower of snow pellets or rain/snow mixed | Shower(s) of hail, or of rain and hail (Hail, small hail, snow pellets).
-28 ???	|	After Fog | Fog or ice fog
+28 	|	Patchy fog | Fog or ice fog
-29	|	Isolated thunderstorm | Thunderstorm (with or without precipitation) 30	|	Sandstorm | Slight or moderate duststorm or sandstorm has decreased during the preceding hour 31	|	Sandstorm | Slight or moderate duststorm or sandstorm no appreciable change during the preceding hour 32 ???	|	Heavy sandstorm | Slight or moderate duststorm or sandstorm has begun or has increased during the preceding hour 33	|	Heavy sandstorm | Severe duststorm or sandstorm has decreased during the preceding hour 34	|	Heavy sandstorm | Severe duststorm or sandstorm no appreciable change during the preceding hour 35	|	Heavy sandstorm | Severe duststorm or sandstorm has begun or has increased during the preceding hour
+29	|	Isolated thunderstorm | Thunderstorm (with or without precipitation) 30	|	Sandstorm | Slight or moderate duststorm or sandstorm has decreased during the preceding hour 31	|	Sandstorm | Slight or moderate duststorm or sandstorm no appreciable change during the preceding hour 32  |	Sandstorm | Slight or moderate duststorm or sandstorm has begun or has increased during the preceding hour 33	|	Heavy sandstorm | Severe duststorm or sandstorm has decreased during the preceding hour 34	|	Heavy sandstorm | Severe duststorm or sandstorm no appreciable change during the preceding hour 35	|	Heavy sandstorm | Severe duststorm or sandstorm has begun or has increased during the preceding hour